Michael Fitzgerald (footballer): Early life

 Fitzgerald received his secondary education at St Peter's College, Auckland (1999–2005).
 He is the brother of Isaac Fitzgerald.

-Fitzgerald's application for Japanese citizenship was approved in May 2013 in doing so he could not play for the All Whites again.
+Fitzgerald's application for Japanese citizenship was approved in May 2013.
+This means he can no longer play for the All Whites.
 His former name is Fitzgerald Michael James (フィッツジェラルド・マイケル・ジェームズ).

 Club career

 Youth career

-In 2005, Fitzgerald begin career at Seiritsu Gakuen High School as youth team until he graduated in 2007.
+Fitzgerald went through the football academy at St Peter's College, in Auckland, New Zealand before moving to Japan.
+In 2005, Fitzgerald began his career at Seiritsu Gakuen High School with the youth team until he graduated in 2007.

 Senior career

-In 2008, after graduated from high school, Fitzgerald begin career in J1 club, Albirex Niigata as first team.
+In 2008, after he had graduated from high school, Fitzgerald began his career in the J1 League, with J1 club, Albirex Niigata as part of the first team.
 After 2009, he transferred to JSC Niigata, Zweigen Kanazawa and V-Varen Nagasaki on loan until 2013.
+He made his debut for Nagasaki on 31 March 2013, coming on in the 88th minute for Shoma Mizunaga as they won 3-1.

-He return to Albirex Niigata until 2016.
+He returned to Albirex Niigata in 2016.

-In 2017, Fitzgerald transferred to Kawasaki Frontale until 2019 cause he was play 3 matches in J1 appearances.
+In 2017, Fitzgerald transferred to Kawasaki Frontale until 2019.
+However, he was only able to play 3 matches in the J1 league.